 Stone, a lifelong Republican, changed his affiliation to Libertarian in February 2012.
 He became involved with the Johnson campaign in March to help Johnson get federal matching funds, telling BuzzFeed at the time that he was a volunteer.

-57 From “Carl Paladino: The Dirty Details in His Campaign Filings” by Wayne Barrett:
+57 From “Carl Paladino: The Dirty Details in His Campaign Filings” [archive link] by Wayne Barrett:

 *Two companies controlled by Stone’s secretary Dianne Thorne, and registered out of her Miami apartment, have received a total of $84,320 so far from the campaign.
 The payments started in March, shortly after the campaign also made the first of $17,000 in payments to Thorne’s stepson, Andrew Miller, who listed a St. Peters, Missouri address.
 Miller was confounded when the Times told him he’d actually appeared on the payroll for four months longer than he was aware.
 Thorne, down on the beach, was described as Paladino’s “scheduler.”
 She actually once had a company registered out of the same address called Hype LLC.